AlgoGenesis/C/Miscellaneous Algorithms/proportional scheduling/readme.md

+fair share is another name of proportional scheduling..
 Fair Share Scheduling is a scheduling strategy that distributes CPU time fairly among users or groups of users.
 Instead of focusing solely on individual processes, fair share scheduling ensures that each user or group gets a specified proportion of CPU time, helping prevent any single user or group from monopolizing resources.

 Description